firefly-oss/lib-common-core/README.md

 2. **Verify dependencies**:
    - Make sure you have the required dependencies for your messaging system (e.g., `spring-kafka` for Kafka)
    - Check that the dependencies are not marked as provided or optional in your build file
+   - Refer to the [Required Dependencies](#required-dependencies) section under Messaging System for a complete list of dependencies for each messaging system

 3. **Check bean loading**:
    - Enable debug logging for Spring's auto-configuration to see if the beans are being created: